PhluantMobile/dojo_js/README.md

 * asynch_load: Default is null.
 This functionality will asynchronously load any JavaScript scripts before the ad fires off the initialization.
 * asynch_load.insert_before: Required for any asynchronous loading.
 Designates the reference element that the libaray will use to reference the load.
 * asynch_load.scripts: Required for any asynchronous loading.
 Designates the scripts to load in array format.
+* useCustomClose: Default is false.
+Set to true to use your own close graphic & behavior, otherwise a default close button and click behavior will be added.
+* expandedEl: Element within which to add the close button.
+By default this will try to get the element with id of 'expanded'.

 Example: